 The German customs authority's internet portal provides free information on the rules of origin that may apply to a product under the applicable preferential trade agreement.
 The portal can be accessed via wup.zoll.de, with “WuP” meaning “Warenursprung und Präferenzen” (origin of goods and preferences).

 In order to avoid recourse claims and fines, it is advisable to have calculations relating to preferential origin double checked by an German customs attorney.
-The (German) customs authorities and the recipient of the goods may, at any time, demand a verification of a supplier’s declaration.
+The (German) customs authorities and the recipient of the goods may, at any time, demand a verification of a supplier's declaration.
 In such case, suppliers must apply to their competent customs office for information certificate INF 4.
-We will be pleased to assist you in all matters concerning supplier’s declarations and customs law.
+Our attorneys specialized in supplier's declarations will be pleased to assist you.